 Fungi are so good at recycling that certain kinds are used to clean up contaminated soil.
 You wouldn’t want to eat those of course.
 Rest assured that Certified Naturally Grown mushrooms are grown only on natural substrates – no GMOs or heavy metals allowed.

 3. And tasty too!

 Edible mushrooms come in all shapes, colors, and sizes but most supermarkets only carry a few varieties.
 Find a local mushroom grower and you’ll open the door to a rainbow of choices and the freshest, most nutrient-dense mushrooms possible.

 4. More than the eye can see

 Mycelium grow in dense and far-reaching networks underground.
-In forests, some types of fungi give nutrients and minerals to trees and get extra carbon in return, in a symbiotic relationship.
-Some trees can’t even survive without their fungi friends.
+In forests, many types of fungi have a symbiotic relationship with trees.
+The fungi provide nutrients and minerals to trees, and get extra carbon in return.
+In fact, some trees can’t survive without their fungi friends.

 5. A world of possibilities

-Folks at Clemson University are researching the potential for fungi to help fight antibiotic resistance, filter water, provide sustainable building materials.
+Folks at Clemson University are researching the potential for fungi to provide a whole range of useful functions, like fighting antibiotic resistance, filtering water, and providing sustainable building materials.
 Tradd Cotter, a member of our Mushroom Advisory Council, is part of that research and was featured in this amazing video by National Geographic.